yasiryagi/helpdesk/roles/storage-providers/README.md

 # If you are not already in that directory:
 $ cd /path/to/joystream/storage-node
 ```

 On our older testnets, at this point you would have to "apply" using a separate colossus command to any available storage role.
 With the evolution of our testnet and the introduction of the `Storage Working Group`, this is no longer necessary.
 The next steps simply require that you link the "role key" (`5YourStorageAddress.json`) and `Storage ID` to your storage server.

 To check your `Storage ID`, you have two (easy) options:
 1. Use the [CLI](/tools/cli/README.md#working-groups:overview)
 2. Check [Pioneer](https://testnet.joystream.org/#/working-groups)

+**Note:** Make sure you send some tokens to your "role key"/`5YourStorageAddress.json` before proceeding!
+It needs tokens to send transactions, or it will be considered "down", and not be available to sync.

 ```
 # To make sure everything is running smoothly, it would be helpful to run with DEBUG.